TweakReviewsDB/Documentation/APIReference.md

-# TweakReviewsDB
+# TweakReviewsDB API v3

-TweakReviewsDB is an API for tweak content and compatibility reviews.
+This document contains endpoints for TweakReviewsDB API v3.
+TweakReviewsDB is an app for tweak content and compatibility reviews.

+**NOTE:** This API is still in development and it is not yet stable.
+Breaking changes can and will be made.

 ## Glossary